Joe McGluwa: Political career

-At the age of 24, McGluwa was elected a Matlosana Municipality councillor.
+At the age of 24, McGluwa was elected a Matlosana municipal councillor.
 He was a member of the Independent Democrats from the party's inception and served as the national organiser of the party.

 In 2009, McGluwa was elected to the National Assembly of South Africa.
-In 2010, the Independent Democrats announced its merger with the Democratic Alliance.
-McGluwa was subsequently given dual party membership.
-He was appointed Shadow Minister in the Presidency by Democratic Alliance Parliamentary Leader Lindiwe Mazibuko in 2012.
-Also in 2012, he was appointed Parliamentary Leader of the Independent Democrats.
+In 2010, the Independent Democrats announced its merger with the Democratic Alliance and he was subsequently given dual party membership.
+He was appointed a shadow minister in the presidency by the Democratic Alliance parliamentary leader, Lindiwe Mazibuko, in 2012.
+Also in 2012, he was appointed the parliamentary leader of the Independent Democrats.
 After the 2014 elections, he fully became a DA MP.
-On 5 June 2014, he was appointed Shadow Minister of Public Service and Administration.
+On 5 June 2014, he was appointed shadow minister of public service and administration.

 McGluwa has since held various Democratic Alliance leadership positions.
 He was head of the party's Mahikeng, Tswaiing and Ratlou constituency and also a member of the party's Federal Council.
-McGluwa was previously Deputy Provincial Leader of the party in the North West province, prior to being elected Provincial Leader in May 2015.
+McGluwa was previously the deputy provincial Leader of the party in the North West province, before being elected provincial leader in May 2015.

-He resigned as a Member of the National Assembly in November 2015 and was subsequently sworn in as a Member of the North West Provincial Legislature.
-In August 2018, McGluwa resigned as a member of the provincial legislature and returned to the National Assembly.
+He resigned as a member of the national assembly in November 2015 and was subsequently sworn in as a member of the North West provincial legislature.
+In August 2018, McGluwa resigned as a member of the provincial legislature and returned to the national assembly.
 He was sworn in on 16 August 2018.

-In September 2018, he was announced as the DA's North West Premier candidate.
+In September 2018, he was announced as the DA's North West premier candidate.
 In the 2019 election, the Democratic Alliance's support in the North West dropped, but the party did manage to retain its four seats in the provincial legislature.
-On 5 June 2019, McGluwa was named the Shadow Minister of Home Affairs.
+On 5 June 2019, McGluwa was named the shadow minister of home affairs.

 In September 2020, McGluwa announced his retirement as provincial leader.
 Deputy provincial leader Leon Basson was elected unopposed to succeed him on 21 November 2020.

-On 5 December 2020, McGluwa was appointed Shadow Deputy Minister in the Presidency in the new Shadow Cabinet led by John Steenhuisen.
+On 5 December 2020, McGluwa was appointed shadow deputy minister in the presidency in the new shadow cabinet led by John Steenhuisen.

+McGluwa was re-elected to Parliament in the 2024 general election, having been ranked high enough on the DA's North West list.

 Personal life

 McGluwa is married to Nadia McMaster.
 They have two daughters.
-McGluwa's brother, Harold, is a Member of the Northern Cape Provincial Legislature and the provincial leader of the DA in the province.
+McGluwa's brother, Harold, is a member of the Northern Cape provincial legislature and the provincial leader of the DA in the province.